-The Writing Program for undergraduates at Willamette University aims to provide a culture of writing so that, when students graduate, they will be prepared to use writing as an instrument of their continued learning, in the career paths they follow, and in participation in social and civic life.
+The Writing Program for undergraduates at Willamette University aims to establish a culture of writing so that, when students graduate, they will be prepared to use writing as an instrument of their continued learning, in the career paths they follow, and in participation in social, cultural, and civic life.
 Toward those ends, the Writing Program offers them multiple opportunities to study and practice writing, throughout their undergraduate careers and in a variety of disciplines.
 Writing-centered classes, while always focused on a particular topic, incorporate writing as an important mode of intellectual discovery, and require students to develop their ideas through multiple drafts and revision.
-Furthermore, writing-centered classes will afford students opportunities to have their writings seriously read (not just "corrected") by various readers, including their peers.
-All students are required to take two writing-centered classes, one at the lower level (100-200), and one at the upper (300-400).
-Ideally, the lower-level class should be taken no later than the spring semester of the sophomore year.
+Furthermore, writing-centered classes afford students opportunities to have their writings seriously read (not just "corrected") by various readers, including their peers.

+All students are required to take two writing-centered classes, at least one of which must be taken at the upper-division level (300/400).
+Ideally, each student would begin with a lower-division course taken no later than the spring semester of their first year.